E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 Trotter Based Quantum Classical Surface Hopping Propagator  Single Path
 #######################################################################

-..
-Let's add a local table of contents to help people navigate the page

-..  contents:: :local:

-..
-Add an abstract for a *general* audience here.
-Write a few lines that explains the "helicopter view" of why you are
-    creating this module.
-For example, you might say that "This module is a stepping stone to incorporating XXXX effects into YYYY process, which in turn should allow ZZZZ to be simulated.
-If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-Quantum rate processes in condensed phase systems are often computed by combining quantum and classical descriptions of the dynamics including non-adiabatic coupling, using propagators which amount to quantum path integrals in a partial Wigner phase space respresentation, such as the mixed quantum classi- cal Dyson equation and variants thereof, or the Trotter decomposition of the quantum-classical propagator.
+Abstract
+________
-Nothwithstanding the precision of such algorithms for a vareity of systems, they all suffer major difficulties in simulating systems for long times due to increasingly osillatory integrands, a numerical manifestation of quantum interference between paths known as the sign problem, which emerges when individual paths are sampled through Monte Carlo sampling schemes.
-The present module is a refactored version of a surface hoppimg code and algorithm based on a  paper by Donal Mac Kernan, Giovanni Ciccotti, and Raymond Kapral, "Trotter-Based Simulation of Quantum-Classical Dynamics", J. Chem.
-Phys.
-J. Phys.
+The present module is a highly refactored version of a code based on a highly cited algorithm published by D. Mackernan, G.Ciccotti and R. Kapral "Trotter-Based Simulation of Quantum-Classical Dynamics", J. Chem.
+Phys  J. Phys.
 Chem.
 B 2008, 112, 424-432.
-The original code was written by Donal MacKernan essenentially in C  and was purely a serial code.
-Ths   requires a gnu  C++ 2014 or higher.
-There are two versions of the for parallel platforms - one written for openmp, and another for mpi.
-Each codes scale prefectly with increasimg computing core, after initialization overhead.
-The authors of the current code are:  Sean Kelly, Shrinath Kumar, Athina Lange.
-Philip McGrath, and Donal MacKernan.

-The original source of this page (:download:`readme.rst`) contains lots of additional comments to help you create your documentation *module* so please use this as a starting point.
-We use Sphinx_ (which in turn uses ReST_) to create this documentation.
-You are free to add any level of complexity you wish (within the bounds of what Sphinx_ and ReST_ can do).
-More general instructions for making your contribution can be found in ":ref:`contributing`".

-Remember that for a module to be accepted into the E-CAM repository, your source code changes in the target application must pass a number of acceptance criteria:

-* Style *(use meaningful variable names, no global variables,...)*

-* Source code documentation *(each function should be documented with each argument explained)*

-* Tests *(everything you add should have either unit or regression tests)*

-* Performance *(If what you introduce has a significant computational load you should make some performance optimisation effort using an appropriate tool.
-You should be able to verify that your changes have not introduced unexpected performance penalties, are threadsafe if needed,...)*
+The module software has been entirely refactored in modern C++ (version 2014 or later) so as to: (a) run with high efficiency on massively parallel platforms under openmp or mpi; and (b) be at the core of additional software modules  aimed at addressing important issues such as improving the speed of convergence of estimates using correlated sampling, and much more realistic treatment of the classical bath, and connecting to other problems such as constant pH simulation through an effective Hamiltonian.

 Purpose of Module
 _________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment
+Quantum rate processes in condensed phase systems are often computed by combining quantum and classical descriptions of the dynamics including non-adiabatic coupling, using propagators which amount to quantum path integrals in a partial Wigner phase space representation, such as the mixed quantum-classical Dyson equation and variants thereof, or the Trotter decomposition of the quantum-classical propagator.

+Background Information
+_____________________
-An understanding of the dynamical properties of condensed phase quantum systems underlies the description of a variety of quantum phenomena in chemical and biological systems.
+An understanding of the dynamical properties of condensed phase quantum systems underlie the description of a variety of quantum phenomena in chemical and biological systems.
 These phenomena include, among others, nonadiabatic chemical rate processes involving electronic, vibrational or other degrees of freedom, decoherence in open quantum systems and quantum transport processes.
 Quantum effects underlie the study of ultra-fast rate processes in solution.
-The development of schemes for the efficient and accurate simulation of the quantum dynamics of such systems is an active area of research in chemical physics and is essential if problems of chemical interest involving complex molecular species in the condensed phase are considered.
+The development of schemes for the efficient and accurate simulation of the quantum dynamics of such systems is an an active area of research in chemical physics, and is essential if problems of chemical interest involving complex molecular species in the condensed phase are considered.
-This article is concerned with the development of such a simulation method.

 In investigations of the dynamical properties of quantum statistical mechanical systems, one is often interested in the